+Is your company managing global projects remotely?
+Read further to find out some of the challenges you may encounter.
 In my initial article on this topic, I discussed how to approach the challenges related to distance managing global projects remotely.
 This article will cover how to handle the challenges language and time zones pose when managing global projects remotely.

 Language & time zones

 When project teams are located in different parts of the world, new challenges arise when team members live in different parts of the world and speak different languages.
+This can make managing global projects remotely challenging,

 Although it is the practice at my company that meetings be conducted in the native language of the facilitator (usually English), team members may speak with heavy accents based on where they live, and therefore it may be difficult to understand them.
 This is not only a challenge with international team members because there are accents and dialects in the US that are not universally understood.